An allotment loan lets you borrow up to $1,000 for payday loans. Up to $2,500 for installment loans.

 Written by Jer Ayles | 20+ years in consumer lending | About the author

-What Is an Allotment Loan?
+What is an Allotment Loan

 An allotment loan is a personal installment loan designed for federal government employees and US Postal Service workers.